 - Arc Words:

 - "I'm flying blind, and I'm making this up as I go."
-Set as the chorus of the opening number, not only making the audience sympathetic to the mothers, but sets up Evan's situation.
-He keeps making things up as he goes, until a point where he gets cornered and has to confess to everything.
+Set as the chorus of the opening number.
+This not only makes the audience sympathetic to the mothers; it also refers to Evan's situation.
+He keeps making things up as he goes until he gets cornered and has to confess to everything.

 - "If you're falling in a forest, and there's nobody around, do you ever really crash or even make a sound?"
-It refers to Evan's failed suicide by jumping off a tree.
+It refers to Evan's failed suicide by letting go of a tree branch.

 - Believing Their Own Lies: Evan buys into his own lies for a bit before it bites him back.